 Green tea is a great beverage to have in your diet.
 It's packed full of antioxidants, helps with weight loss and longevity, and may even boost your immune system.
+Drinking green tea, either in the morning or the early evening, could add tremendous benefits to your health.

 But with so many options out there, it can be hard to know which green tea supplement is right for you, due to flavor, personal preference, specific blends, and more.
 That's why we're focusing on health benefits, and sharing the news about Amla Green, a green tea supplement that takes these health benefits to the next level!